AndreySenov/ng-material-crank/README.md

 ## Legal
 This software uses the [Flickr API](https://www.flickr.com/services/api/) but is not endorsed or certified by Flickr.

 The source code is distributed under the [MIT license](https://opensource.org/licenses/MIT).
-Its copy is available in `LICENSE` file.
+Its copy is available in the `LICENSE` file.
 The terms of the license don't apply to photos/videos obtained from Flickr.
 Each photo/video may have its own author and license.

 ## Setup

 * Install [Node](https://nodejs.org) and [Yarn](https://yarnpkg.com)
 * Clone the repo `git clone https://github.com/AndreySenov/ng-material-crank.git` **[\*]**
 * Change the current working directory to the clone location `cd ng-material-crank`
-* Run `git update-index --assume-unchanged define.json`
+* Run `git update-index --assume-unchanged define/define.json`
-* Open `define.json` file and replace the asterisks with your [Flickr API key](https://www.flickr.com/services/api/misc.api_keys.html) and user id:
+* Open the `define/define.json` file and replace the asterisks with your [Flickr API key](https://www.flickr.com/services/api/misc.api_keys.html) and user id:

 ```json
 {